 Multi-photon excitation is a method to visualize living tissue by exciting the fluorescence molecules with the tightly focused near-infrared femtosecond pulse laser.
 Since the longer wavelength is used for multi-photon excitation, it has a superior deeper tissue penetration and reduced phototoxicity compared with single-photon excitation.
-Our 2-photon microscopes have the top level specification for deep tissue imaging and can be applied to the imaging of neurons and glial cells in deep tissues such as mouse brain.
-Recently, we also developed a 2-photon fluorescence imaging microscope which can be applied to image protein-protein interaction and the protein activity.
+Our 2-photon microscopes have the top-level specification for deep tissue imaging and can be applied to the imaging of neurons and glial cells in deep tissues such as the mouse brain.
+Recently, we also developed a 2-photon fluorescence imaging microscope that can be applied to image protein-protein interaction and the protein activity.

 We analyze the following physiological parameters in mice and rats: